 The three non-caloric sweeteners approved by American Dietetic Association and American Diabetes Association are saccharin, aspartame and acesulfame-K. Aspartame is not recommended for heated foods as it has a low boiling point and will break down, losing its sweetness.
 Both saccharin and acesulfame-K can be used in food preparation.

-The Milk Allergy and dietary fat intake require careful selection of dairy products.
-The dairy products are important sources of calcium as well as other nutrients.
-Calcium in dairy products is more readily absorbable than calcium from vegetables.
+The Milk Allergy The only situation calling for complete exclusion of cows' milk is cows'

+milk allergy.
+Problems of lactose intolerance

+to top the list of reasons.
+Other factors are a wide selection

+of foods, low prices, courteous employees, quality meat and convenient location.
+Markets that offer one-stop shopping are a definite trend of the future as well.

+and dietary fat intake require careful

+selection of dairy products.
+The dairy

+products are important sources of

+calcium as well as other nutrients.

+Calcium in dairy products is more

+readily absorbable than calcium

+Refrigerate leftovers in shallow.